 - 2. Council on Graduate Studies.
 This council provides oversight for policy and procedural implementation relating to graduate education by: receiving, stimulating, and originating proposals for the development of graduate education; reviewing, considering, and disseminating recommendations from its constituent committees; and approving and forwarding to the Academic Council those recommendations requiring specific action.
 This council consists of the faculty, students, and administrators from each sub-committee listed below.
 The Vice-Provost and Dean of the Graduate School is a non-voting member and convenes the council each fall.
 The council elects its own chair.
 In case of a faculty resignation, the college dean appoints a replacement who serves until the next election. - a.
-Graduate Curriculum Committee is composed of the Vice-Provost and Dean of the Graduate School as non-voting chair, plus two representatives of the graduate curriculum committees of the several colleges, one of whom will be the chair of the college graduate committee and the other elected by the college graduate committee.
-Should a college have a single curriculum committee, the college committee will elect two representatives to this committee. - b.
+Graduate Curriculum Committee is composed of the Vice-Provost and Dean of the Graduate School as non-voting chair, plus two regular faculty representatives of the graduate curriculum committees of the several colleges, one of whom will be the chair of the college graduate committee and the other elected by the college graduate committee.
+Should a college have a single curriculum committee, the college committee will elect two regular faculty representatives to this committee. - b.
 Graduate Admissions and Continuing Enrollment Appeals Committee deals primarily with graduate admissions and continuing enrollment appeals.
 Its recommendations on policy and reports on general statistics are submitted to the Academic Council.
 Membership consists of one faculty representative from each college elected by the collegiate faculty for three-year terms.
 The associate Dean of the Graduate School serves as non-voting chair. - c.
 Graduate Fellowships and Awards Committee formulates and recommends policies and procedures relating to graduate fellowships and awards.
 It oversees selection of the recipients for university-wide fellowships and the campus competition from departmental nominations for outstanding graduate teaching assistants as well as future award recognitions for graduate students.
 Membership consists of one faculty member representative from each college elected by the collegiate faculties for a staggered two-year term.
-Non-voting members are the director of financial aid or designee and an assistant/associate Dean of the Graduate School (chair). - d.
-Graduate Advisory Committee independently studies and reviews policy on non-curricular graduate student academic matters and on those issues affecting the general welfare of graduate students.
-Membership consists of one faculty member from each college elected by the collegiate faculties for three-year terms and two graduate students appointed by the president of graduate student government.
+Non-voting members are the director of financial aid or designee and an assistant/associate Dean of the Graduate School (chair).

+- d.
+Graduate Advisory Committee independently studies and reviews policy on non-curricular graduate student academic matters and on those issues affecting the general welfare of graduate students Membership consists of one faculty member from each college elected by the collegiate faculties for three-year terms, one faculty member representing all the interdisciplinary graduate programs housed within the Graduate School elected by the interdisciplinary graduate program faculty as identified by the Dean of the Graduate School for a three-year term, and two graduate students appointed by the president of graduate student government.
 The non-voting chair is the Vice-Provost and Dean of the Graduate School. - e.
 The Graduate Academic Grievance Committee consists of 15 faculty representatives, three from each college, and five student representatives, preferably one from each college.
 Faculty representatives are selected by their colleges and serve three-year staggered terms.
 Student representatives on the committee are selected and approved by the Graduate Student Government through an application and interview process in the spring semester.
 Students serve one-year terms.
-No member of the Graduate Academic Grievance Committee may simultaneously be a member of the undergraduate academic grievance committee, nor may they be members of the undergraduate or graduate academic integrity committees.
+No member of the Graduate Academic Grievance Committee may simultaneously be a member of the undergraduate academic grievance committees.
 The selection of faculty and student membership on the Graduate Academic Grievance Committee will occur in April of each year as needed.